devnull-cz/unix-linux-prog-in-c-labs/2018/labs-assignment-2019-01-03.md

   - check: [1, 100000]: the winner is 83160 that has 128 divisors

+  - variants:
-  - variant: make this code generic so any sort of job can be used (e.g. convert this to parallelized port scanner/downloader/web crawler)
+    - make this code generic so any sort of job can be used (e.g. convert this to parallelized port scanner/downloader/web crawler)
+    - pass the information about the best number to the main thread so that no single number is lost (i.e. use a queue)

   - example output: